FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 Unlike the deprecated *Kickstarter* extension, the Extension Builder is not intended for creating your own TYPO3 content elements.
-To create them, you should either use the Extension Builder to create a TYPO3 extension skeleton (without models, controllers, plugins and modules) and add :doc:`TYPO3 content elements manually <t3coreapi:ApiOverview/ContentElements/AddingYourOwnContentElements>`, or use one of the dedicate extensions like `Mask <https://extensions.typo3.org/extension/mask>`__ or `Dynamic Content Elements (DCE) <https://extensions.typo3.org/extension/dce>`__
+To create them, you should either use the Extension Builder to create a TYPO3 extension skeleton (without domain objects, controllers, plugins and modules) and add
+:doc:`TYPO3 content elements manually <t3coreapi:ApiOverview/ContentElements/AddingYourOwnContentElements>`,
+or use one of the dedicate extensions like `Mask <https://extensions.typo3.org/extension/mask>`__ or `Dynamic Content Elements (DCE) <https://extensions.typo3.org/extension/dce>`__